OlegKozina/DogClub/README.md

 ### Part 3 Main

-Includes 5 section with different information and functionality in each.
+Includes 5 sections with different information and functionality in each.
 Some sections have sliders (service-section and customers-section), which can be operated using interface buttons or mouse (touchpad).
 'Explore more' buttons move the viewport to the following section.
 Last section inclused contact form and submit button.

 ### Part 4 Footer